slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 ### Compatibility with `actions/download-artifact`

 `slsa-github-generator@v1.9.0` and prior use [`actions/upload-artifact@v3`](https://github.com/actions/upload-artifact) and [`actions/download-artifact@v3`](https://github.com/actions/download-artifact) which are not backwards compatible the `@v4`s used in current versions of `slsa-github-generator`.
 The interface remains the same, however.
-If your own workflows want to download artifacts produced by our workflows, they muse use `actions/download-artifact@v4`.
+If your own workflows want to download artifacts produced by our workflows, they must begin using `actions/download-artifact@v4`.
+For your other dependent workflows, you may find that you need to upgrade all of your uses of both of the actions to `@v4` to maintain compatibility.

+This is part of our effort to upgrade from the now-deprecated node16 that the `@v3`s used. `@v4s` use node20.